2025 PROFESSIONAL DEVELOPMENT SERIES

 Race, Racism and Research to Reduce Perinatal Health Inequities

-Lunch & Learn Workshop will be held on Wednesday, March 26th featuring facilitator Veronica Barcelona, PhD, MSN, RN, PHNA-BC, FAAN, Assistant Professor, Department of Scholarship and Research,
+Lunch & Learn Workshop was held on Wednesday, March 26th featuring facilitator Veronica Barcelona, PhD, MSN, RN, PHNA-BC, FAAN, Assistant Professor, Department of Scholarship and Research, Columbia University School of Nursing

 |